cggh/panoptes/documentation/introduction.rst

 Introduction
 ============
 Panoptes is a web application for exploration and visualisation of data.
-It was created by the `MalariaGEN
+It was created by the `CGGH
-<http://www.malariagen.net/>`_ software development team to assist with the visualisation of various types of data created by the project.
+<http://www.cggh.org/>`_ software development team to assist with the visualisation of various types of data created by the project.
 It has a strong focus on population genetics data, but most of its tools are generic and can be used on a wide range of data.

 List of basic features
 ----------------------